Adult, Nontraditional & Transfer Student Center, Morgan University Center 112, 931-221-6854

 - Wrecker: Should you need a wrecker, Public Safety will contact the service of your choice and wait with you until your tow arrives.
 Public Safety is not responsible for the cost of the tow.

 For the safety and convenience of the campus community, APSU Public Safety provides a security escort service within the confines of the campus.
 The security escort service operates 24/7.
 To request the service, phone 931-221-7786.

 Crime Prevention Programs and Presentations

 Austin Peay State University Public Safety Division offers crime prevention and safety-related programs to the University community.
 In addition, programs and information are available to the local and regional communities as part of our outreach initiatives.
 Crime prevention and safety programs are available upon request.

 ANONYMOUS reporting to police, via text, picture message or online

 Send your ANONYMOUS tips through the LiveSafe app.

 Career Services, Morgan University Center 210, 931-221-6544

-The Office of Career Services at Austin Peay State University assists students in connecting with local, regional and national employers.
+The Office of Career Services assists students in connecting with local, regional and national employers.
 Our mission is to assist undergraduate students, graduate students and alumni in making a successful transition from academia to the world of work by equipping them with the tools to take ownership of their professional and personal development for lifelong career satisfaction.
 As part of this mission, we strive to provide access to career-related services and meet students where they are in their career development process.
-These services include: resume, cover letter and interview workshops; one-on-one career counseling; career assessments and interpretations; personal branding and salary negotiation practice; “What Can I Do With This Major?” exploration and much more.
-Visit our website www.apsu.edu/careers for more information.
+These services include: career assessments, mock interviews, job search strategies, workshops covering various career-related topics, walk-in hours, library for career-related advice, creating four-year plans, personal branding and salary negotiation practice, “What Can I Do With This Major?” exploration and much more.
+Visit www.apsu.edu/careers for more information.
 Questions?
-Email us at email@example.com.
+Email firstname.lastname@example.org.

 Little Govs Child Learning Center, 637 N. Eighth St., 931-221-6234